-- Look out for famous faces: Many celebrities and VIPs have visited Winter Wonderland over the years, from the Duchess of Cambridge and Prince George to Tom Cruise and Naomi Campbell.
+- Look out for famous faces: Many celebrities and VIPs have visited Winter Wonderland over the years, from Catherine, Princess of Wales, and Prince George to Tom Cruise and Naomi Campbell.

 Winter Wonderland opening times

-London's Winter Wonderland is usually open daily from 10am to 10pm, except Christmas Day) - last entry at 9.30pm.
+Winter Wonderland is open daily from 10am to 10pm (except Christmas Day) - last entry at 9.30pm.

 Visitors must enter Winter Wonderland at the allocated time slot on their entry ticket however, once you're inside you can stay for as long as you like.

 How to get to Winter Wonderland

 Winter Wonderland is located in Hyde Park.
 The nearest tube stations are: Marble Arch (Central line), Hyde Park Corner (Piccadilly line) and Knightsbridge (Piccadilly line).

 What hotels are near Winter Wonderland?